 Anyone who’s ever brewed up a mix in a wheelbarrow will be interested to know it took 28,000 tonnes of concrete to build Auckland’s Sky Tower.

-Opening in 1997, it was, at 326 metres above sea level, the tallest building in the southern hemisphere.
-It’s still the twelfth tallest tower in the world, and stands there proudly, a testimony to the Kiwi desire to find the tallest thing in the area and jump off it.
+Opening in 1997, it is, at 328 metres above sea level, the tallest freestanding structure in the southern hemisphere.
+It’s still the 25th tallest tower in the world, and stands there proudly, a testimony to the Kiwi desire to find the tallest thing in the area and jump off it.

 If you asked any one of the gamblers entering the grand glass doors of the SKYCITY Casino in central Auckland what they reckoned your chances were of surviving if you jumped off the Sky Tower, 192 metres above the concrete, you could be pretty sure they’d lay long odds.